 Acalabrutinib: Proton Pump Inhibitors may decrease the serum concentration of Acalabrutinib.
 Avoid combination

 Amphetamine: Proton Pump Inhibitors may increase the absorption of Amphetamine.
 Monitor therapy

 Atazanavir: Proton Pump Inhibitors may decrease the serum concentration of Atazanavir.
 Management: See full drug interaction monograph for details.
 Consider therapy modification

 Bisphosphonate Derivatives: Proton Pump Inhibitors may diminish the therapeutic effect of Bisphosphonate Derivatives.
 Monitor therapy

 Bosutinib: Proton Pump Inhibitors may decrease the serum concentration of Bosutinib.
-Management: Consider alternatives to proton pump inhibitors, such as antacids or H2 receptor antagonists.
+Management: Consider alternatives to proton pump inhibitors, such as short-acting antacids or histamine-2 receptor antagonists.
 Administer alternative agents more than 2 hours before or after bosutinib.
 Consider therapy modification

 Capecitabine: Proton Pump Inhibitors may diminish the therapeutic effect of Capecitabine.
 Monitor therapy